Predictive Anticipation

 Solution

-Implementation & Considerations
+Guidelines & Considerations

 Implementation Guidelines

-Pre-load content in the background without impacting current performance
+Pre-load content in background without impacting performance

 Make predictions transparent when they affect visible UI or user decisions